CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 | **Module 5 – Grow** | Aims to apply techniques to create a culture of innovation, enabling participants to lead and influence customers toward optimal solutions.
 This includes leading change as an individual and leading organizational change through continuous improvement and scalable practices. |

-### Threaded case scenario integration
-    The DITAP program uses a threaded case scenario, "Cynuria: Navigating Stakeholder and Decision-Making Challenges," to provide a realistic, evolving context for applied learning across modules.
-Designed for acquisition professionals, the scenario is embedded throughout the curriculum to align with learning objectives, reinforce key principles, and support the practical application of concepts in real-world acquisition environments.

-    The full threaded scenario, along with all supporting materials, is available in the Threaded Scenario section of the Learning Portal.

 ### Grading policy

 **Pass/Fail Assessment Structure**